by Lisa Hellwig

-We were so engrossed in conversation we didn’t even notice the orange and white VW Van that had stopped in front of us until the driver honked.
+We were so engrossed in conversation we didn’t notice the orange and white VW Van that had stopped in front of us until the driver honked.
 “Bill” needed directions.
 This was in a more innocent era, so we had no qualms about talking to him.
-Then he suddenly asked me, “who was your plastic surgeon?”
+Then he asked me, “Who was your plastic surgeon?”
 I covered my upper lip with my hand — a very old habit.
-“Whoever was available,” I mumbled, “I had my surgeries done at Riley Hospital.”
+“Whoever was available,” I mumbled.
+“I had my surgeries done at Riley Hospital.”

 We fell silent as Judy remembered that my “droopy” nose meant at least one more operation — and I wondered if it was too late for me to stretch a rubber band over my nose each night.
 “I’d like to bring Ramona next week.
 I’d like for her to meet Lisa,” he said, pointing at me, “and see how beautiful she’ll be when she gets older.”

 I went back the following week.
 Bill never showed up, so I never got to meet Ramona.
-It didn’t matter though; Bill had already told me what I need so desperately to hear.
-It’s been 27 years since that day on the overpass, and my heart still leaps when I see an Orange and White VW Van with Indiana plates.
-I still hope to someday meet a woman named Ramona, with that familiar scar on her face, if only to say, “Tell your dad I said thanks.”
+It didn’t matter, though; Bill had already told me what I desperately needed to hear.
+It’s been 27 years since that day on the overpass, and my heart still leaps when I see an orange and white VW Van with Indiana plates.
+I still hope to meet a woman named Ramona with that familiar scar on her face, if only to say, “Tell your dad I said thanks.”

 Available in The Best of HeroicStories, Volume 2.